Skip to main content

 October 9, 2026 · Co-located with COLM 2026

-We are excited to announce the inaugural AI Measurement Science Workshop, co-located with COLM 2026 at the Hilton Union Square in San Francisco.
+We are excited to announce the inaugural AI Measurement Science Workshop, co-located with COLM 2026 at the Hilton San Francisco Union Square.
 The workshop is a one-day, in-person event on October 9, 2026, bringing together researchers from machine learning, statistics, psychometrics, economics, and policy to develop a unified perspective on measurement for frontier AI systems.

 As AI systems become increasingly embedded in real-world workflows, existing evaluation paradigms face fundamental limitations.
 Contemporary benchmarks typically assume i.i.d. samples, stationary concepts, and passive models.
 These assumptions are increasingly violated in modern systems, which interact with environments, adapt to feedback, and are optimized against known evaluation signals.